 Save your own seed for sowing the following year !
 You will be continuing a time honoured tradition.
 You can do this from any of our seed in any of our catalogues because it is traditional open-pollinated seed.
 Here are notes to help you save bean and pea seed.
+First see our webpage on Bean Cultivation.
+The notes below can also be applied to any seed you wish to save.

 Make sure that you make the most of the frost-free growing season (in UK this is June to September inclusive).
 Sow your seeds in single pots at the end of May in a greenhouse or on a sunny windowsill.
 When the roots fill the pots, and the second set of leaves have appeared, harden off your plants over several days.
 Then plant them out in rows (or wigwam/tepee set-ups) and encourage them up their canes (climbing varieties).
 They climb anti-clockwise.
 Always make sure your cane supports are strong enough and are very firmly in the ground.
 At maturity, both weight and wind resistance can be high.
 Labelling is important.
 Label the canes with the bean variety.